Jari-van-Diermen/SciT_snakemake/README.md

                                             field in the *config.yaml*.
 Simply put, all barcodes with fewer UMI-counts than the value indicated in the **sciT/cell_min_transcriptome_count** field are excluded here.
   - *`transcriptome_se.loom`*: Loom file created by converting `transcriptome_se.cell_filtered.bam` to loom format.
+  - *`ligation_efficiency.txt`*: Text file with information about the Sci-barcode ligation efficiency to the reads for each library.
+                                 This is calculated right before the generation of the `RNA_barcoded.se.fastq.gz` file (i.e. after barcode identification, but before read trimming).
 - **QC:** quality-control data:
   - *`qc_status_per_sample.csv`*: comma-separated file indicating whether a barcode passes the QC threshold (e.g. the minimum UMI-counts indicated in the **sciT/cell_min_transcriptome_count** in the *config.yaml*).